Apple's blockbuster quarter eases doubts about growth

-(Reuters) - Apple Inc’s (AAPL.O) blowout second quarter, coming after record iPhone sales in the holiday shopping season, laid to rest doubts that the company could sustain its scorching pace of growth.
+April 28 (Reuters) - Apple Inc’s blowout second quarter, coming after record iPhone sales in the holiday shopping season, laid to rest doubts that the company could sustain its scorching pace of growth.

 Shares of the most valuable publicly traded U.S. company - which have risen more than 60 percent in the past year - hit a record high of $134.54 in early trading on Tuesday.